 Some of us keep our gym membership running in the vain hope we'll suddenly feel like leaping off the sofa and going for a run on the treadmill.
 But if you really don't think you're going to use it, cancelling your membership could save you a lot of money.

 Contact your bank account provider whenever you finish paying for something by direct debit to make sure the arrangement has been cancelled.
 They should be cancelled automatically, but there have been cases where people continue to be charged without realising.

 Keeping a close eye on your finances means you're less likely to miss things when they change, and a well-planned budget can make the job a whole lot easier.

-If you don't feel comfortable managing your own budget, there are services that can help - such as the thinkmoney Personal Account.
+If you don't feel comfortable managing your own budget, there are services that can help - such as the thinkmoney Current Account.
 The account takes care of budgeting for you, by setting money aside for your bills and other living costs every time you get paid.